Betswish/MIRAGE/README.md

-# MIRAGE
+# Model Internals-based Answer Attribution for Trustworthy Retrieval-Augmented Generation

-MIRAGE: M odel Internals-based012 RAG ExplanationsModel Internals-based Answer Attribution for Trustworthy Retrieval-Augmented Generation
+This repository provides an easy-to-use MIRAGE framework for analyzing the groundedness of RAG generation to the retrieved documents.
+To re-implement the results in the paper, please refer to [this repo](github).